MathieuCGit/ChordGrid_for_Obsidian/README.md

 ````
   <img width="776" height="112" alt="image" src="https://github.com/user-attachments/assets/2b6bf698-c524-4dc8-977e-a8173e6fa3d1" />

-But you can even shorten more the reapeted content by using `show%` directive. it displays a visual repeat symbol (%) instead of rendering full rhythm
+You can shorten the repeated content even more by using the `show%` directive.
+It displays a visual repeat symbol (%) instead of rendering the full rhythm

 ````markdown
   ```chordgrid